uf-hobi-informatics-lab/converter_2_0/README.md

 ## The parameters definitions:

-                    -j: the running job and the options are: all, format,  map,  upload, deduplicate, mapping_gap, and mapping_report
+                    -j: the running job and the options are: all, format,  map,  upload, deduplicate, mapping_gap,fix,  and mapping_report
                     -p: the partner or site.
 Used to pull the partner/site custom dictionaries. e.g. partner_1, partner_2, etc
                     -t: the table name to run the job on and the options are all, demographic, encounter, etc
                     -f: the folder of where the input raw data resides